ktomk/pipelines/README.md

   different pipelines file (`--file`) or swap the "repository" by changing the working directory (`--working-dir`).

-  Containers can be kept for debugging and and manual testing of pipelines (use `--keep`).
+  Containers can be kept for debugging and manual testing of pipelines (`--keep`).
 Afterwards manage left overs with `--docker-list|kill|clean`.
 Debugging options to dream for.

 * **Container Isolation**: There is one container per step, like